 To illustrate this, I've attached my sample spreadsheet: Asset Allocation Spreadsheet.
-It's fee, so download it and check it out.
+It's free, so download it and check it out.

 The trouble with this method is that mutual funds and ETFs can sometimes be hard to dissect.
 You really have to dig in and figure out what the allocation is, because many mutual funds and ETFs are a mixed bag.
 You'll see in my spreadsheet how I split this up.

-The method I prefer is to use a free program like Personal Capital (you can also use Mint, but it's not as powerful).
-Personal Capital automatically connects all your accounts into one simple dashboard, and it then sets up what your current asset allocation is automatically.
+The method I prefer is to use a free program like Empower (you can also use Mint, but it's not as powerful).
+Empower (formerly called Personal Capital) automatically connects all your accounts into one simple dashboard, and it then sets up what your current asset allocation is automatically.
 Then, it displays everything in a simple, easy to read dashboard:

 Using Paid Tools To Help